 According to the complaint, the interest and principle payments that Elkinson made to investors were from prior investors’ contributions.
 The SEC alleged that Elkinson used a majority of the money for personal use including supporting his gambling habit.

 The U.S. District Court for the District of Massachusetts has entered a temporary restraining order prohibiting Elkinson from further securities violations and has frozen his assets.
 Further proceedings are anticipated.

-If you are a Northeast Sales Investor/Victim or the victim of some other type of investment fraud, the Law Offices of Keith L. Miller, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
+If you are a Northeast Sales Investor/Victim or the victim of some other type of investment fraud, the Law Offices of the attorney, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
 The firm will take a fee only if we are successful in recovering your assets.

 , or .